usnistgov/mass/doc/xray_efficiency_models.rst

 .. testcode::

   import mass
-  import mass.materials  # because of how hard xraylib can be, you have to explicitly import mass.materials import numpy as np import pylab as plt from uncertainties import unumpy as unp  # useful for working with arrays with uncertainties aka uarray
+  import mass.materials  # you have to explicitly import mass.materials
+  import numpy as np
+  import pylab as plt
+  from uncertainties import unumpy as unp  # useful for working with arrays with uncertainties aka uarray